Avinash1604/survey_shrike_web/README.md

 Below are the task taken care by Travis :
 1) Clone project
-2) check for lint issue
+2) Check for lint issue
-3) test case
+3) Test case
-4) coverage
+4) Coverage
-Coverage used coveralls plugin , coverals dashboard will show details of overall coverage
+ coveralls plugin used for the automate coverage , coverals dashboard will show details of overall coverage
-5) auto deployment to git hub pages
+5) Auto deployment to git hub pages

 ## Demo